alufolie91/saturn-32p/README.md

 - stacking_speedcap Default value: On
 - stacking_speedcapval Default value: 128.0
 - kartbattlespeed Default value: Normal
+- customodds Default value: on
+- itemoddsystem Default value: CEP

+## Item odds customization
+Please use the cfg script located at ServerScripts/itemodds.cfg if you are going to host a server that will use custom odds.

+This makes this dramitcally easier then doing it all by hand.

 ## New kartstuff data
 - k_sneakerstack Current number of active sneaker stacks.
 Modfifying this will effect stack value